-- Working together with The White House and Michelle Obama’s Let’s Move! initiative, we are enabling for millions of people what the First Lady advocates – healthier eating by providing access to the healthy food that would otherwise be unaffordable.
+- Worked together with Michelle Obama’s Let’s Move! initiative, to enable healthier eating for millions of people by providing access to the healthy food that would otherwise be unaffordable.

 - Winner of the Glynwood Wave of the Future 2011 award for innovation and leadership in sustainable agriculture and regional food systems.